lo9ud/RW214-project-testcases/README.md

 ## Contributing

 Please create a PR with your proposed testcases.
 The testcases will be reviewed and merged if they meet the requirements.
-You may also open an issue to discuss the testcase before creating a PR, or upload it there.
+You may also open an issue to discuss the testcase before creating a PR, or upload it there if you do not know how to create a PR.

 If an issue is found with a testcase, please create an issue with the testcase name and a description of the issue, using the